Xeroxcore/xheader-security/README.md

 once the csproje has been modified to your liking it's time to push your changes to GitHub with the following commands.

 ```
-1. open the project in command line and navigate to the middleware folder.
+1. open the project in the command line and navigate to the middleware folder.
 2. enter dotnet pack --configuration=Release
 3. dotnet push nuget "bin/Release/xheader-security.1.2.6.nupkg" --source "github"

-*If you recive an error check the repositoryUlr in csproj or the nuget.config and validate usernam and ClearTextPassword
+*If you receive an error check the repositoryUrl in csproj or
+the nuget.config and validate username and ClearTextPassword
 ```

 #### Install package in your app